jacobzhang22/efficient-inference-system/README.md

   </tr>
 </table>

 Padding waste captures extra compute from forcing heterogeneous prompts into shared whole-request batches, while KV fragmentation shows how much reserved paged-KV memory is not part of live request state.
+In this artifact, higher fragmentation can also reflect a larger shared pool footprint under heavier continuous utilization, not just slack within partially filled pages.

 #### Summary table